evidence-dev/evidence/sites/docs/pages/deployment/aws-amplify/index.md

     image: /img/deployment/deploy-aws-amplify.png
 ---

 [AWS Amplify](https://aws.amazon.com/amplify/) is an AWS service that allows you to create full stack web and mobile apps.
-It can be used to deploy Evidence apps by linking your Evidence project.
+Amplify can be used to deploy Evidence apps from a Git repository.

 ## Prerequisites